-Capital gains arising from the sale of real estate
+Capital gains derived from the sale of real estate

-In accordance with domestic legislation, capital gains are considered to be income obtained in Spanish territory when they derive from real estate located in Spanish territory.
+In accordance with internal regulations, capital gains are considered income obtained in Spanish territory when they come from real estate located in Spanish territory.

 In the case of individuals, when the property has been acquired from or transferred to the spouse or any person related to the taxpayer by straight-line or collateral kinship, consanguinity or affinity until the second degree, inclusive, or from or to a company associated with the taxpayer or with any of the aforementioned persons through any circumstances established in Article 42 of the Commercial Code, regardless of the residence and the obligation to prepare consolidated annual accounts.

 In the case of companies, when the property has been acquired from or transferred to a person or company associated through any of the circumstances established in Article 42 of the Commercial Code, regardless of the residence and the obligation to prepare consolidated annual accounts, or from or to the spouse of such person or from or to any person related to him/her by straight-line or collateral kinship, consanguinity or affinity until the second degree, inclusive.